availproject/avail/README.md

     [default: 1800]

 --tx-state-rpc-use-vector
+    Experimental.
 Uses Vector instead of a Map for Transaction State RPC Database.
 This will decrease the memory footprint at the cost of lookup performance
 ```

 ## Run Benchmarks